Genesis-Embodied-AI/Genesis/examples/drone/README.md

 - Base hover RPM is approximately 14468
 - Movement is achieved by varying individual rotor RPMs to create directional thrust
 - The simulation uses realistic physics including gravity and aerodynamics
-- Visualization is optimized for macOS using threaded rendering
+- Visualization is optimized for macOS using threaded rendering when run with `-m` flag

 ## Controls Implementation